valeedmalik/spotify-playlist-tool/README.md

 1. Aggregate Reports - Single playlist report option
     * single playlists can hold up to 10,000 FYI
     * at scale, will need to paginate aggregate reports
+2. Eliminate dependence on a local db,
+Name/tag playlists where they can be searchable and retrievable